First Thai parliament meeting after May election set for July 3

 An eight-party alliance made up of the opposition is expected to back Move Forward's Harvard-educated leader Pita Limjaroenrat for prime minister and form a coalition government, likely within the next month.

-The alliance has control of 321 seats, still short of the 376 needed in the vote for the next premier.
-To elect Pita prime minister the alliance must have a majority of the 500 seats in the lower house and the 250 seats in the senate.
+The alliance has control of 312 seats, still short of the 376 needed in the vote for the next premier.
+To elect Pita prime minister the alliance will have to must a majority of the 500 seats in the lower house and the 250 seats in the senate.
 The senators were appointed under military rule after a 2014 coup.

 The Move Forward Party won the election on an anti-establishment platform that has put it on a collision course with conservatives royalist generals and old-money business elite that have long controlled Thai politics.